jesuscuevas/csus_website/_posts/2021-01-26-shell-first-steps.md

 ---

 - Explain reasons to use the shell
-- Do basic operations on files and directories, such as listing, creating, moving, and copying
+- Do basic operations on files and directories, such as listing, creating, deleting, moving, and copying

 ## Announcements